tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 forgeries therefore allow the attacker to create multiple delegated credentials that can cover the entire validity period of the certificate.
-It is therefore safe to assume that temporary exposure of the key or a signing oracle implies that the attacker may be able to impersonate a server for the lifetime of the certificate.
+It is therefore safe to assume that temporary exposure of the key or a signing oracle implies that the attacker can impersonate a server for the lifetime of the certificate.